surajrampure/imt-decal.github.io/index.md

 - **Can I audit this course?**<br> Sadly, we won't have space for that.
 However, all materials – lecture notes, the textbook, lecture videos, assignments, exams – will be posted online.

-- **How will enrollment work?**<br> Applications will open later into the summer.
-However, for now, you can express interest for the fall at [interest.imt-decal.org](http://interest.imt-decal.org).

 <br>